1. Balance

 | O8 | Sovereign Politics | Foreign actors and unregistered foreign-aligned interests have minimal influence on US domestic policy. |

-The Normie Party commits, publicly, to a staircase from virtual organization to registered political party.
-Every status change is a public commit.
-Setbacks are published, not silently absorbed.
+Our public path from a website to a registered political party.
+Every status change is a public commit; setbacks are published, not silently absorbed.
+Tap a stage to see what it takes to get there.